Gene name: Solute carrier family 29 member 4 (SLC29A4)

 Function, physiology, and clinically significant polymorphisms

 Although ENT4 is localized to the plasma membrane, it does not function as a typical nucleoside transporter, in that it fails to interact significantly with nucleosides or nucleoside analogs, nucleotides or nucleobases, except for a weak activity toward adenosine .
 Whether at pH 7.4 or 6.6, ENT4 transports adenosine with an efficiency about tenfold lower than it does 1-methyl-4-phenylpyridinium (MPP+) or serotonin .
-Since ENT4 transports adenosine with such low affinity and activity, it is unlikely to be a major contributor to physiological adenosine uptake.
-It is only during hypoxia or ischemia, with extracellular adenosine concentrations rising way above physiologically normal brain levels, that ENT4 may play an important role in adenosine uptake in the brain and in the heart [9, 10].
+Since ENT4 transports adenosine with such low affinity and activity, it was thought not to be a major contributor to physiological adenosine uptake.
+It is only during hypoxia or ischemia, with extracellular adenosine concentrations rising way above physiologically normal brain levels, that ENT4 may play an important role in adenosine uptake in the brain and in the heart [4, 10].
+Adenosine transport by ENT4 has recently been revisited using 2-chloroadenosine, a stable analog of adenosine, and showed biphasic kinetics with a high affinity / low capacity and a low affinity / high capacity component , as well as positive cooperativity at acidic pH values.
+ENT4-mediated adenosine uptake at pH 6.0 displayed a Km of 50 µM that was similar to Km values for adenosine transport by other ENTs .
+As extracellular adenosine plays a cardioprotective role and given the acidic pH values in ischemic heart, inhibition of ENT4 may provide a cardioprotective mechanism in ischemia-reperfusion .

 Rather than accepting nucleoside-like substrates, ENT4 is most well-known for transporting monoamine neurotransmitters including 5-hydroxytryptamine and dopamine, noradrenaline and adrenaline, as well as the naturally occurring trace amine tyramine .
 ENT4 as a Na+-independent, electrogenic, polyspecific cation transporter, also mediates the transport of a variety of structurally diverse (but generally small, polar and aliphatic) xenobiotic cations such as the protonated neurotoxin MPP+, the K+ channel-blocker tetraethylammonium (TEA), or the biguanidine antidiabetic drug metformin .
-ENT4-mediated transport processes are potential- and pH-sensitive: hyperpolarization and extracellular acidification stimulate ENT4-mediated uptake [9, 11].
+ENT4-mediated transport processes are potential- and pH-sensitive: hyperpolarization and extracellular acidification stimulate ENT4-mediated uptake [10, 13].
 Several 3D pharmacophore models have been employed to examine substrate or inhibitor characteristics important for binding to, and transport by, ENT4.
 Hydrophobicity, along with a well-defined distance between the positive ionizable site and the hydrophobic aromatic site, were identified to be important descriptors for ENT4 affinity .
 Data obtained from site-directed mutagenesis strongly suggest that TM5 is essential for the cation selectivity of ENT4 .
 Similar molecular features are known to be important for high affinity interactions with the OCTs.
+ENT4 is not a mainstream therapeutic target.
+However, pharmacological inhibition of ENT4 for ischemic heart disease has been suggested , and synthesis as well as characterization of ENT4-specific inhibitors has been published .

 The ENT4 substrate MPP+ produces Parkinson's disease in humans and animal models.
 Beta-carbolines, natural analogs of MPP+, have been suggested as an environmental risk factor for Parkinson's disease.
 Several β-carbolines are transported by ENT4 .
 ENT4 may be involved in the intestinal absorption of metformin; however, albeit metformin is transported by ENT4 in vitro currently there is no in vivo data to confirm an impact of ENT4 on metformin pharmacokinetics .